Britain’s Prince Charles tests positive for new coronavirus

 The tests were carried out by the National Health Service in Scotland.

-“It is not possible to ascertain from whom the Prince caught the virus owing to the high number of engagements he carried out in his public role during recent weeks.”
+“It is not possible to ascertain from whom the prince caught the virus owing to the high number of engagements he carried out in his public role during recent weeks,” the statement said

-Buckingham Palace said Queen Elizabeth II remains at her home in Windsor.
+Buckingham Palace said Queen Elizabeth II, 93, remains at her home in Windsor with the 98-year-old Duke of Edinburgh.

-Charles last saw the queen on March 12, according to a BBC report.
+“Her Majesty the queen remains in good health,’’ the palace said.
+“The queen last saw the Prince of Wales briefly after the investiture on the morning of 12th March and is following all the appropriate advice with regard to her welfare.”

+Prince Philip was not with the monarch when she last saw Charles.